claytoncollie/tracking-code-for-twitter-pixel/CONTRIBUTING.md

 1. Clone the repository to your `wp-content/plugins/` directory.

-`git clone git@github.com:claytoncollie/tracking-code-for-pinterest-pixel.git`
+`git clone git@github.com:claytoncollie/tracking-code-for-twitter-pixel.git`

 2. Navigate into the directory.

-`cd tracking-code-for-pinterest-pixel`
+`cd tracking-code-for-twitter-pixel`

 3. Install Composer dependencies.